AbhishekBandarupalle/DevOps-CSC519/README.md

-# HW0
+### Homework-0
-This repo contains the Homework files of CSC 519.
-There are 4 files:
+This repo contains the Homework files of CSC 519 -

-post-commit : which is the post-commit script
+- post-commit : which is the post-commit script

-screencast.txt: A .txt file with link to the youtube video of my screencast
+- Learning_git.jpg: Screenshot showing completed levels of git training

-Learning_git.jpg: Screenshot showing completed levels of git training
+- Concepts.pdf: A .pdf file with answers for the questions asked.

-Concepts.pdf: A .pdf file with answers for the questions asked.
+Here is the link to the youtube video:  https://youtu.be/Dwc4E9ORSGY